 - Projection Capabilities

-Extra tables and chairs are in the storage closet in the kitchenette for your use.
-A data projector and screen are mounted inside the room and always available.
+Extra tables and chairs are in the attached kitchenette for your use.
+A data projector and screen are mounted inside the room and also available.

 - Data Projector and Screen

 - Sink and Microwave